Part of the North Walls all lit up...

 - Tralfamadore Buttress - holds some of the longest and cleanest of moderates at Volunteer, including Beautiful Day (5.8) and its namesake.
 Identifying landmark of the area is the Tralfamador roof, which you get a glimpse of when walking the rim.

 - The Middle Ages - the stretch of routes that reside in the middle of the North Side.
-About half of the wall, stretching from Book of Wasps to Bertilak actually faces more south-west.
 One identifying landmark when viewed from the South Side is the furthest west dark brown and black stains between Bertilak and Green Knight.

 - Cwm Laude Wall - Unfairly dwarfed by the height of the rest of the wall, this wall currently holds high quality routes in the 60-80ft range (taller than Paradise Forks' Pillow Wall for perspective).
 This is the bright yellow, columnar basalt your eyes would be drawn to when viewed from the South Side.
 One identifying feature for the start of the wall, frankly, is the large white bird poo stain near the lip, under an A-frame.